PROFESSIONS, VOCATIONS, AND BUSINESSES

 (a) Is registered as a nursing assistant, without substantiated charges, on the nursing assistant registry currently maintained by the Idaho department of health and welfare;

-(c) Has passed the medication aide certification exam approved by the national council of state boards of nursing or other nationally recognized nursing testing organization; and
+(d) Has passed the medication aide certification exam approved by the national council of state boards of nursing or other nationally or regionally recognized testing organization that offers exams for medication aides; and

-(2) The board shall not require the examination required in paragraph (1)(c) of this section for a person who is registered as a nursing assistant pursuant to paragraph (1)(a) of this section on July 1, 2020.
+(2) The board shall not require the examination required in subsection (1)(d) of this section for a person who is registered as a nursing assistant pursuant to subsection (1)(a) of this section on July 1, 2020.

 (3) The board shall maintain a public registry of the names and addresses of all certified medication assistants.